wp-plugins/my-calendar/trunk/readme.txt

 == Changelog ==

+= 2.0.4 =

+* Bug fix: template variable misassigned in the Today's Events shortcode.
+* Change: Added option to output iCal either in UTC or with times as entered.
+(Previously only UTC)

 = 2.0.3 =

 * Bug fix: Upcoming events widget did not support the "show_today's events" option correctly.